Frequently Asked Questions

 What type of support will I receive during the internship?

 You will be assigned a supervisor at your host site who will manage your work assignments and provide training.
-We will check in with hosts sites and interns midsummer to discuss how the work is going and anything that needs to be adjusted.
+We will check in with host sites and interns mid-internship to discuss how the work is going and anything that needs to be adjusted.
 Labor Summer staff will check in with interns throughout the program to ensure that everything is on track and that you are supported.

 How many hours per week will I work?

 Labor Summer interns work 40 hours per week.
-Interns are not permitted to work over 40 hours per week.
+Interns are not permitted to exceed this.
 Interns should expect to work some evenings and weekends within those 40 hours.

 I have to take a summer school class.
 Can I still do the internship?